-In the Decision stage, customers are self-diagnosed and actively searching for help.
-They’re looking for recommendations and searching for capable service providers to help them.
+In the Decision stage, customers are self-diagnosed and actively searching for someone to help them.
+They’re looking for recommendations and comparing capable service providers.
+Including you.

-In a matter of minutes, customers can compare multiple solution providers to find one that 1) corresponds to their ideal and 2) has the visible social proof to establish expertise.
+This can be a double-edged sword.
+In a matter of minutes, customers can compare you against your competitors to find one that 1) corresponds to their ideal and 2) has the visible social proof to establish expertise.

-And customers at this stage are ripe for a personal conversation.
+And customers in the Decision Stage want a personal conversation.
 At this stage in the game, a dull contact form on your website will not cut it.
 By the time you respond to their inquiry, it’ll be too late.

 Uniting Your Website Communication Strategy

 So there you have it.
 3 steps to lead customers to start a conversation with you on your website.